pupil-labs/pupil-docs/user-docs/pupil-mobile.md

 <aside class="warning">
 The communication protocol does not implement any access control.
 This means that everyone running Pupil Capture in your local network will be able to access, i.e. stream and record, sensors connected to the phone running Pupil Mobile!

-Make sure to hit "Stop background servie and terminate app" in the general Pupil Mobile settings after you are done.
+Make sure to hit "Stop background service and terminate app" in the general Pupil Mobile settings after you are done.
 </aside>

 ### Download App